Skip to content

 Flavors of chili and tradition in every bite of enchiladas at Palacio

-I totally recommend “I Stay Up Late” with mezcal and chocolate bitters – sounds weird but tastes like heaven!
-Perfect way to end a day of exploring.
+I recommend the “I Stay Up Late” cocktail with mezcal and chocolate bitters.
+It sounds unusual, but it works beautifully.

 Mezcal cocktails and an evening at Secreto Lounge